Business Support and Enterprise Development

 Working with external specialists and professionals, we developed a range of business support programmes tailored to all nations in the UK.

-Rebuilding Heritage is delivered by the Heritage Alliance, offering free one-to-one and small group support for organisations and individuals that work with heritage across the UK.
+Rebuilding Heritage was delivered by the Heritage Alliance and offered free one-to-one and small group support for organisations and individuals working with heritage across the UK.

-The programme helps participants build confidence, overcome immediate challenges and plan for a sustainable future.
-The main areas of focus includes business planning, fundraising, and marketing and communications.
+The programme helped participants build confidence, overcome immediate challenges and plan for a sustainable future.
+The main areas of focus included business planning, fundraising, and marketing and communications.

-This programme is closed for applications.
-For more information and free webinars visit the Rebuilding Heritage website.
+For more information visit the Rebuilding Heritage website.

 Heritage Compass is designed to help small and medium-sized heritage organisations in England to grow resilience and invigorate the sector.
 It is delivered by Cause4 in partnership with the Arts Marketing Association and Creative United.